meerameeraonthewall/fritter-backend/README.md

 **Returns**

-- A success message
+- An array of citations associated with the freet with ID freetId

 **Throws**

-- `403` if the user is not logged in
 - `404` if the citation with that ID does not exist